-Malaysia PM quarantines as minister tests positive for virus
+Malaysia PM quarantines as Cabinet minister tests positive for virus

 Local reports said religious minister Zulkfili visited two states and attended a number of events including at mosques and universities since returning from Sabah on Sept 24.
 Zulkifli apologized in a Facebook post and urged all those at events he attended to undergo virus tests.

+Apart from Zulkfili, several other lawmakers have been diagnosed with the virus after traveling to Sabah.
+The corruption trial of ex-Prime Minister Najib Razak was also postponed Monday after defense lawyers told the court Najib has to serve a two-week quarantine after returning from campaigning in Sabah.

-The government also announced Monday that more areas in Sabah, including state capital Kota Kinabalu, will be locked down to curb the virus.
-Sabah is just a boat ride away from the south of the Philippines, which has recorded more than 324,000 cases.
+The government announced earlier Monday that more areas in Sabah, including state capital Kota Kinabalu, will be locked down and 122 schools closed to curb the virus.
+Sabah is just a boat ride away from the Philippines, which has recorded more than 324,000 cases.

 Malaysia resumed its economic activities in June after nearly three months of lockdown.